Ruta Sepetys: Career

-Sepetys lives with her family in Nashville, Tennessee.

-Fiction

 Between Shades of Gray

-Her first novel, Between Shades of Gray, about a teenage girl deported from her native Lithuania to Siberian Gulag labor camps after the Soviet occupation in 1941, was critically acclaimed and translated into over 30 languages.
+Her first novel, Between Shades of Gray, about a teenage girl deported from Lithuania to Siberian gulags after the Soviet occupation in 1941, was critically acclaimed and translated into over 30 languages.

-The book is considered a roman à clef, with fictional characters wrapped around actual events and experiences.
-Ruta states that the novel represents the "extreme suffering and tremendous hope" displayed by the people of the Baltics.

-In March 2013, Ruta became the first American author of young adult literature to give a presentation at European Parliament.
-Her discussion with MEPs in Brussels centered on the novel, the history of totalitarianism in the Baltics, and the importance of historical fiction.
+In March 2013, Sepetys became the first American author of young adult literature to give a presentation at European Parliament.
 The novel was adapted into a film, Ashes in the Snow.

-Sepetys is a writer of historical fiction.
-Although Between Shades of Gray was initially written for children and young adults, the book has been widely read by many worldwide and is considered a book for all ages.

 Out of the Easy

 Out of the Easy is Sepetys' second published novel.
-It was released on February 12, 2013 and features Josie Moraine, a young woman in the 1950s French Quarter of New Orleans who struggles to escape her family and become the author of her own destiny.
-The story explores themes of feminism in historical context and post-war America.
-The novel became a New York Times bestseller and was chosen as an Editor's Choice in The New York Times on February 15, 2013.
+It was released on February 12, 2013 and centers Josie Moraine, a young woman in the 1950s French Quarter of New Orleans who struggles to escape her family.
+The story explores themes of feminism in post-war America.
+The novel became a New York Times bestseller and was a New York Times Editor's Choice on February 15, 2013.

 Salt to the Sea

-Salt to the Sea was published on February 2, 2016, and chronicles the 1945 refugee evacuation from East Prussia and the MV Wilhelm Gustloff disaster.
+Salt to the Sea was published on February 2, 2016, and chronicles the 1945 evacuation of East Prussia and the MV Wilhelm Gustloff disaster.
+It includes a character from Between Shades of Gray, serving as a spin-off.